 The goodwill arose on the acquisition of British Salt Limited.
 The Group tests goodwill annually for impairment, or more frequently, if there are indications that goodwill might be impaired.
 The recoverable amount of the CGU is determined from the value in use calculations based on approved 5 year forecasts.
-The key assumptions for the value in use calculations are those regarding the discount rates, EBITDA and capital expenditure.
-The discount rate used is based on the weighted average cost of capital for forecast purposes and is a post tax discount rate.
-The rate used to discount the forecast cash flows is 8.0% (2022: 6.5%).
+The key assumptions for the VIU calculations are those regarding the discount rates, EBITDA and capital expenditure.
+The discount rate used is based on the weighted average cost of capital for forecast purposes and is a post-tax discount rate.
+The rate used to discount the forecast cash flows is 7.0% (2023: 8.0%).
+This equates to a pre-tax discount rate of 8.4%.
 EBITDA was projected taking into account actual recent performance and estimated growth for the next five years.
 Residual growth was set at 2.0%.
 Annual capital expenditure is based on experience of management and planned sustenance capital expenditure.
 Sensitivity analysis on the key assumptions has been performed and the Group does not expect a reasonably possible change in the key assumptions to have a material impact on the impairment review.
-In the unlikely event that there is both no growth in EBITDA from historic levels in the next five years and sustenance capital expenditure is significantly higher than forecast throughout the period, the recoverable amount of the CGU could reduce to a level which is close to its carrying value.